Fort San Domingo (New Taipei City Tamshui Historical Museum)

 前清英國領事官邸景致

-Standing in Tamsui for over 300 years, it has preserved the architectural styles and history of various periods intact.
+Standing for over 300 years in Tamsui, it has preserved various architectural styles and histories from different periods.

 Address:No. 1, Lane 28, Zhongzheng Road, Tamsui District, New Taipei City 251